THIS GUIDE HAS RECEIVED 6 UPDATES. THE LAST WAS MADE ON 28TH DECEMBER, 2024

 Let’s get to the good stuff, starting with the rackets for beginner players before moving towards higher skill levels.

-3. The low-intermediate player: Yonex Arcsaber 11 Play
+2. The beginner + low-intermediate doubles player: Yonex Arcsaber 11 Play

 The issue with the intermediate level is the big difference between low- and upper-intermediate players in their stroke technique.